-1) Make a reservation for your Kyiv acommodation:
+1) Make a reservation for your Kyiv accommodation:

 2) While in Kyiv, I stayed at ibis Kiev City Center.
-I had a room on a high floor offering jaw dropping views of Kyiv.
+I had a room on a high floor offering jaw-dropping views of Kyiv.
 I nabbed a good deal, paying about €180 for three nights.
 The hotel’s centrally located, the bed was large and comfy, and the restaurant served up a fairly decent breakfast.
-I’d suggest skipping other meals there and head into the city for more yummy options.
+I’d suggest skipping other meals there and heading into the city for more yummy options.

 Paying For Things In Ukraine

-Tips and tricks to help you manage your money and cards when you’re travelling in Kyiv and other places in the country:
+Tips and tricks to help you manage your money and cards when you’re traveling in Kyiv and other places in the country:

-1) Ukraine has their own currency, the Ukrainian hryvnia (UAH).
+1) Ukraine has its own currency, the Ukrainian hryvnia (UAH).